bpaul71/DeveloperForce/README.md

 # Commercial_SFDC

+Due to the simultaneous development efforts by many developers it is important that we follow it is important to use clear naming convention for your development.
+The suggested naming convention is: [project]_[subproject]_[case]
+Example: MRS_In-Flight_Case-0234567
+Example where subproject is not needed: BAU_Case-0123456

-This file explains how to setup your local IDE to be either Eclipse or SublimeText with MavensMate
+There are many IDEs available for doing Salesforce development.
+Below are instructions to setup your IDE to be either Eclipse or SublimeText with MavensMate.

 ## Eclipse Notes